LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Methodology

 The second implementation of our model is referred to as \ourt.
 The local context-based aspect feature is derived by position-wise weighting the global context feature, where the weights are calculated using the relative distance of token-aspect pairs.
 Let $\mathcal{W} = \{w^c_{1}, w^c_{2}, \ldots, w^c_{n}\}$ be the tokens after tokenization.
 We calculate the position weight for token $w^c_{i}$ as follows:

-where $\mathbf{H}^{*}_{w^c{i}}$ and $\mathbf{H}^{c}_{w^c{i}}$, $i \in [1, n]$, are the hidden states at the position of $w^c_{i}$ in the aspect feature and global context feature, respectively; $d_{w^c_{i}}$ is the relative distance between $w^c_{i}$ and the aspect.
+where $\mathbf{H}^{*}_{w^c{i}}$ and $\mathbf{H}^{c}_{w^c{i}}$, $i \in [1, n]$, are the hidden states at the position of $w^c_{i}$ in the aspect feature and global context feature, respectively. $d_{w^c_{i}}$ is the relative distance between $w^c_{i}$ and the aspect.
 We concatenate $\mathbf{H}_{w^{c}_{i}}^{*}$ to obtain the aspect feature $\mathbf{H}_{}^{*}$. $\alpha=3$ is a fixed distance threshold.
 If $d_{w^c_{i}} \leq\alpha$, $\mathbf{H}^{c}_{w^c{i}}$ will be preserved; otherwise, it decays according to $d_{w^c_{i}}$.

-In equation \ref{eq:1}, the relative distance $d_{w^c_{i}}$ between $w^c_{i}$ and the aspect is obtained by:
+In \pref{eq:1}, the relative distance $d_{w^c_{i}}$ between $w^c_{i}$ and the aspect is obtained by:

-where $p^c_{i}$ and $p^{a}_{j}$ are the positions of the $w^c{i}$ and $j$-th token in the aspect; As shown in figure \ref{fig:lsa-lcf}, we take the global context feature as a supplementary feature to learn aspect sentiments.
+where $p^c_{i}$ and $p^{a}_{j}$ are the positions of the $w^c{i}$ and $j$-th token in the aspect.
+As shown in \pref{fig:lsa-lcf}, we take the global context feature as a supplementary feature to learn aspect sentiments.